PLSysSec/rlbox/docs/sphinx/_sources/index.rst.txt

       // register callback and call it
       auto cb = sandbox.register_callback(hello_cb);
       sandbox.invoke_sandbox_function(call_cb, cb);

+      // `cb` is unregistered automatically once it goes out of scope
+      // Once unregistered, the callback cannot be invoked any further
+      // We can also manually unregister it if we want to unregister it sooner cb.unregister();
    ...

 Finally, let's destroy the sandbox and exit::